Momwhyareyouhere/Discord-slash-bot/README.md

 THIS IS ON BETA VERSION I AM STILL WORKING ON THIS BOT

-# Commands that will gonna be comming soon:
+# New comming

-Ban
+Better gui
-unban
+better settings
-kick
+and much more

 # Download